cp6/servyrun/README.md

 ## External services used

-* https://ipwhois.io/documentation for IP address GEO data
+* https://ipwhois.io/documentation for IP address GEO data.
+* [vnstat](https://humdi.net/vnstat/) is used for network usage information.

 ## Screenshots